 A groundwater budget summarizes the water entering and leaving the aquifer according to the groundwater availability model.
-Selected components were extracted from the groundwater budget and averaged over the duration of the calibrated portion of the model run (1980 through 1999) in the district, as shown in Table 1.
+Selected components were extracted from the groundwater budget for the aquifers located within the district and averaged over the duration of the calibrated portion of the model run (1980 to 1999) in the district, as shown in Table 1.
 The components of the modified budgets shown in Table 1 include: